compgeolab/website/people/ahernaman.md

 # About
-I'm a Third year undergraduate at the university of liverpool undertaking his masters project titled "Estimating the accuracy of Moho depth estimates from gravity inversion"
+I'm a Third year geophysics(geology) undergraduate at the university of liverpool undertaking his masters project titled "Estimating the accuracy of Moho depth estimates from gravity inversion"